- Google Chrome is a fantastic web browser, but it isn't always compatible with all web apps.

 Of course, this list of Grammarly errors and problems is not an exhaustive one.
 You can use this troubleshooting guide to fix other Grammarly issues as well.

-1. Check Browser Compatibility
+1. Check browser compatibility

 Grammarly doesn’t work in every browser.
-In fact, it is only compatible with five browsers.
-Google Chrome, Firefox, Safari, Internet Explorer and Edge are the five browsers that support Grammarly.
+It is only compatible with six browsers.
+Google Chrome, Firefox, Safari, Internet Explorer, Opera One, and Edge are the five browsers that support Grammarly.

 2. Update Your Browser